-Grab a photo essay idea and start today.
-Go through our list of photo essay examples and choose one that you can start easily based on your photographic level and equipment.
+But how do you make one yourself?
+Here’s a list of photo essay examples.
+Choose one that you can do easily based on your photographic level and equipment.

 17. Photograph a Protest

 Protests are like local events.
 You will find people, some will be standing, some will be moving, some will be holding banners and signs.
 This is a great way to practice on a moving crowd.

 There will also be bystanders standing on the sides watching it all unfold.
 These challenges will help you improve fast.

 16. Transformation Photo Essays

 Transformation is one of the most used photo essay topics, and that is because it is a great way to show change.
 The change can be slow, such as a woman going through pregnancy, or watching a baby turn into a toddler and beyond.

 This is a great way to practice how to show change through images.
 You will need to be creative and meticulous in your approach.
 You will need to take the same image over and over again, but changing them enough to be interesting.

 15. Photograph the Same Place

 This is an easy photo essay to do as you use a simple set up.
 It might be a challenge to find somewhere accessible to you at the same time every day.
 The great thing about this photo essay project is that you can do it of anything.

 14. Create a Photowalk